catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	[ ] check and fix the Sections flag
 	[+] add sections (bored to death; Renabled BPR program) [x] add conter of sections
-[-] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
-	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
-	[ ] alt 1 ahead of a.
 [-] mac song gen errors at read dlc library
 [-] Enable CDLC
-[-] copied copied copied (user issue)
 [+] remove all dd in Cache/Retails screen
 [-] generate a garageband _(curently the mp3 is converted to wav for GB Import) [-] song fails at import